JY15

 The JY15 is an American one-design centerboard dinghy designed by Rod Johnstone in 1989.

 Production

-The design was initially built by Hunter Marine in the United States, but that company ceased production.
+The boat was built by JY Sailboats and then by Hunter Marine in the United States.
 The design was acquired by Nickels Boats Works and built from 2011.
 Nickels merged with WindRider LLC of Minneapolis, Minnesota in 2015 and production continued, but had ended by 2020.